annegentle/CML-Personal-Guide/README.md

 #### Import a topology

-Realistically, when you're just getting started you're probably not going to create a topology with the API then add each individual device and config.
-You're likely to have a test network you'll set up once and want to use multiple times, for that usecase we're going to examine how to import an existing topology and start the simulation using only the API
+Realistically, when you're just getting started you're probably not going to create a topology with the API then add each individual device and config, it's possible but a bit more time consuming.
+What you're likely to have is an example test network you'll set up once and want to use multiple times, for that usecase we're going to examine how to import an existing topology and start the simulation using only the API and a yaml file describing our test network

 Take the yaml output below and copy it into the body of the request.
 This can also be found in the CML-topologies folder of this repo.
 This will instruct CML exactly how our lab should look like and how devices should be configured.
+This yaml file is the original simulation we built in the basics section, so you can see how easy it is to build these topologys and reuse multiple times.

 Again don't forget to copy across your authentication token too into the authentication tab.